zoecooperwei/blog-post-react/README.md

 # blog-post MERN app

-## Main Achievement
+## Client side

+• Login process with access token and refresh token.
+1. Register form to create a new account.
+2. Login form with authentication and authorization.
+3. Form validation and invalid login error notification.

-• Responsive Layout and Dynamic Carousel.
+• Responsive Layout and React-bootstrap carousel.

-• Router Navigation.
+• React Router Navigation.

-• Private API and Data Display.

-1. A mock server with RESTful API built in nodeJS, expressJS.

-2. Heroku and MongoDB for data storage and providing remote server as back-end reliable service.

 • Post Management.

-1. Add a new movie with movie details.
+1. Add a new blog with post details.

-2. Edit the existing movie information about the name, the year, the director, the rating and the comment.
+2. Edit the existing blog post information about the title, the content, the mood, the background image.

-3. Obtain the movie information via searching by name.
+3. Obtain the blog post information via searching by title / content.

-4. Delete an existing movie.
+4. Delete an existing blog post.

-5. Save the new or modiﬁed movie data.
+5. Save the new or modiﬁed post data.
 • Reactive Form Validation.
 1. required validator.
 2. minLength validator.

-3. custom character validator.

 • Image uploading.

-1. Multer
+1. Multer as middleware to access the image and form data.

-2. Google CS (Cloud Storage) with cloud bucket and service account key (JSON)
+2. Google CS (Cloud Storage) with cloud bucket and service account key (JSON).

-3. Google KMS (Key management service) - In progress
+3. Google KMS (Key management service) - In progress.

+• Notification.
+1. React toastify library implementation.
+2. Different notification messages in terms of different post operations and errors.

+• HTTP request handler
+1. Auth service - register, login, refreshToken, logout, getUserData, response data handling
+2. User service - Create, Edit/Update, Delete, Search
+3. Front-end development and Service decouple - Node event emitter Pub-Sub pattern
+4. Redux - logout: notify all components
+5. Access Token header - when user wants to access protected resources
+6. Refresh Token header - when access token expires

+## Server side achievement

+• Private API and Data Display.
+1. A mock server with RESTful API built in nodeJS, expressJS.
+2. MongoDB for data storage and manipulation.
+(CRUD operations)
+3. Deploy with Heroku providing remote server as back-end reliable service.

+• Authentication and Authorization controller.

+• User post

 ## Step Description